chihyi-lin/Emotion-Classification/Progress Report Wiki.md

 # Session 7: 2022-05-30
 ## Goals for today (fill at the beginning of each work week)
-* Start recording: finalise the presentation scripts and slides
+* Start recording: finalise the presentation scripts and slides by Wednesday (1 June)
+* Video editing
 * Upload recording by Sunday (5 June)
-* Video editing
+* Error analysis and further literature review

 ## Goals achieved (fill at the end of each work week)